MuhammedKalkan/Anyka-Camera-Firmware/README.md

 There are
 - RTSP application which provides AUDIO,VIDEO stream, Auto DAY/NIGHT switching
-- PTZ Daemon to manage Camera Movement
+- PTZ Daemon to manage Camera Movement.
+Also storing ptz position
 - And a WEBUI to control PTZ and LED lights
 - Audible wifi connection status